SimonLeeGit/Docker4ML/README.md

 #### BASE_TAG

-The base docker image tag for your built docker image, here we use nvidia pytorch images.
+The base docker image tag for your built docker image, here we use ubuntu images.
-You can check it from [https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags)
+You can check it from [https://hub.docker.com/_/ubuntu/tags](https://hub.docker.com/_/ubuntu/tags)

-Also, you can use other docker image as base, such as: [ubuntu](https://hub.docker.com/_/ubuntu/tags)

 ### Config [requriements.txt](./requirements.txt)